 17 But the high priest rose up, and all those who were with him (which is the sect of the Sadducees); and they were filled with jealousy 18 and laid hands on the apostles, and put them in the public jail.
-Yet during the night an angel of the Lord opened the doors of the jail and led them out, and said, 20 "Go, stand in the temple and speak to the people all the words of this Life."
+19 Yet during the night an angel of the Lord opened the doors of the jail and led them out, and said, 20 "Go, stand in the temple and speak to the people all the words of this Life."
 21 When they heard this, they entered into the temple about daybreak and taught.
-But the high priest came, and those who were with him, and called the council together, all the elders of the people of Israel, and sent to the jail to have the apostles brought.
-22 But the officers that they returned and reported, 23 "We found the jail securely shut and the guards standing at the door, but when we had opened 24 Now it, we found no one inside." when the captain of the temple and the chief priests heard these words, they were much perplexed concerning them as to what would come of it.
+But the high priest came, and those who were with him, and called the council together, all the elders of the people of Israel, and sent to the jail to have the they returned and reported, 23 "We found ing at the door, but when we had opened were scattered.
+24 Now it, we found no one inside." when the captain of the temple and the chief priests heard these words, they were much perplexed concerning them as to what would come of it.
 25 Then someone came and told them, "The men whom you put in the jail are standing in the temple and teaching the people."
-26 So the captain went with the officers, and brought them back, but without violence, for they feared that the people might stone them.
-27 When they had brought them, they set them before the council.
+26 So the captain went with the officers, and brought them back, but without violence, for they 27 When they had brought them, they set them before the council.
 The high priest interrogated them, 28 saying, "We strictly charged you not to teach in this name, and yet, you have filled Jerusalem with your teaching, and desire to bring this man's blood upon us."
 29 But Peter and the apostles answered, "We must obey God rather than men.
 30 The God of our fathers raised up Jesus, whom you killed by hanging him on a tree.
 31 God exalted him to his right hand to be a prince and a savior, to give repentance to Israel, and forgiveness of sins.
 32 We are witnesses of these things, and so is the Holy Spirit, whom God has given to those who obey him."